 4. She Lies About Things or Hides Them From You

-Did you know that about 12 million Americans have hidden financial information from their spouses?
+Did you know that about 32 percent of Americans have hidden financial information from their spouses?
 Doing this can cause financial infidelity, mistrust, and possibly divorce.

 If you find that your partner is already hiding money problems from you, including the fact that she may be accumulating debt instead of reducing it, you should ask yourself if it’s worth staying in the relationship.